stellar/stellar-etl/README.md

 > stellar-etl export_offers --end-ledger 500000 --output exported_offers.txt
 ```

 This command exports offers, starting from the genesis ledger and ending at the ledger determined by `end-ledger`.
-This command exports the point in time state of offer, meaning that the exported data represents the offerbook as it was at `end-ledger`.
+This command exports the point-in-time state of offers on Stellar's decentralized exchange as it was at `end-ledger`.

 #### export_trustlines